-2022 2021
+2023 2022

-Interest income on lease receivables \$ 151 \$ 183
+Interest income on lease receivables \$ 116 \$ 151

 Gain on settlement of trade accounts receivable 7,596

-Other interest income 3,497 1,139
+Other interest income 5,100 3,497

 Gain (loss) on warrants (903)

-\$ 10,341 \$ 1,322
+\$ 5,216 \$ 10,341

-During the quarter ended June 30, 2022, in connection with the settlement of historical construction billings and interest charges with a customer, the Company recorded a gain of \$7,596 and interest income of \$1,722.
-The construction billings were recorded and carried at fair value upon the acquisition of Stuart Olson in 2020, and interest income includes the reversal of expected credit losses recorded against interest accrued subsequent to the acquisition.
+In the prior year ended December 31, 2022, in connection with the settlement of historical construction billings and interest charges with a customer, the Company recorded a gain of \$7,596 and interest income of \$1,722.
+The construction billings were recorded and carried at fair value upon the acquisition of Stuart Olson in 2020, and interest income included the reversal of expected credit losses recorded against interest accrued subsequent to the acquisition.
 In connection with the settlement, the Company received warrants which were classified as a derivative financial instrument measured at fair value, with subsequent changes in fair value recognized through profit and loss in finance and other income.